haskell-github-trust/.github/profile/README.md

 * Q. If someone upgrades my repo and publishes a release to Hackage while I'm on vacation, should I get offended?

   A. No. If they did something wrong then fix it and then publish another release.

+* Q. What should I do if I suspect a Trustee is acting in bad faith?

+  A. Talk about it in private messages with the other Trustees.